 - Perform routine monthly and/or annual inspections.
 Carefully inspecting your pool deck and the surrounding soil can help prevent many forms of long term damage, including circumstances that promote erosion and settling of the slab.
 Try to do this as often as possible, or at least annually.

 Performing these maintenance activities will help you protect your pool deck from sinking over time.
 If you’ve discovered substantial settling or other concerns related to the safety and stability of your pool deck, contact a professional as soon as possible to prevent further damage.

 Pool Deck Lifting in Houston

-Tilted Concrete Solutions is Houston’s trusted concrete leveling company, and if you have a sunken pool deck we’d love to help you out.
-With our innovative materials and techniques, our polyjacking process is an affordable and reliable alternative to full pool deck replacement, and our highly trained technicians have the skills and experience necessary to restore your pool deck quickly.
+Tilted Concrete Solutions is Houston’s trusted concrete leveling company.
+If you have a sinking or settling pool deck we’d love to help you out.
+With our innovative materials and techniques, our polyjacking process is an affordable and reliable alternative to full pool deck replacement, and our highly trained technicians have the skills and experience necessary to restore your sunken pool deck quickly.

 Don’t get fooled into spending thousands extra on a pool deck replacement.
 Contact us today to learn more and schedule an inspection!